Select Page

 Through both writing and editing, I seek to remind myself, respond to God, and reconcile people by building bridges of understanding.
 Above all, my goal is to reveal the beauty of Jesus and his unentitled gospel.
 Only his cruciform kingdom has the power to transform our broken-but-beautiful world.

 I’ve been involved with various forms of ministry for over ten years—serving across denominations, demographics, and geographies.
-I am now the Theology Editor for Christianity Today magazine, platforming the work of theologians and biblical scholars to benefit church leaders and laity alike.
+I am now the Theology Editor for Christianity Today, platforming the work of theologians and biblical scholars to benefit church leaders and laity alike.

-My husband Sam and I live near the refugee resettlement town of Clarkston (outside Atlanta, Georgia) and enjoy its diverse community.
-We love exploring new international food spots, traversing the outdoors with our two giant hairy dogs and our bossy toddler daughter!
+My husband Sam and I live near the refugee resettlement city of Clarkston (outside Atlanta, Georgia) and enjoy its diverse community.
+We love exploring new international food spots, traversing the outdoors with our two giant hairy dogs and our toddler daughter (with another on the way)!

 I hold a Master of Letters in Analytic & Exegetical Theology from the Logos Institute of St. Mary’s College at the University of St. Andrews in Scotland.
 The research topic and title of my dissertation was “Christification as Imitative Participation: Incarnation, Kierkegaard, & the Christ Hymn.”

-I’m currently working on a book project about embodying Christlikeness and what it means to be human like God—to reflect the self-emptying soul of Jesus in a Christ-haunted world.
+I’m currently working on a book project about pursuing Christlikeness and what it means to be human like God—to imitate the self-emptying of Jesus in a self-exalting world.
 So if you are interested in theological anthropology, cultural conciliation, or religion reporting, subscribe to join my crew!